If you are dialysis dependent, you may wonder if you can still take a cruise.

 Here are their contact details:

-It’s always a good idea to consult your medical team at home before traveling.
-They will be able to raise any concerns that they have about your health and/or help you to organize what you need for the trip.
+It’s always a good idea to consult your medical team at home before travelling.
+They will be able to raise any concerns that they have about your health and/or help you to organise what you need for the trip.

 Cruise Ship Dialysis Documentation

-If having dialysis on a cruise, you may need to bring additional documentation.
+If you are having dialysis on a cruise, you may need to bring additional documentation.

 For specific requirements, you will need to check with the provider through whom you book, but some examples of documents the company may require for entry onto the ship include: